MSPCA-Angell Headquarters

 About Coyotes

-Becoming comfortable around humans is extremely dangerous for wildlife, so it is important to do everything we can to prevent that from happening.
-Thanks to a generous grant from the Nion Robert Thieriot Foundation, the MSPCA is proud to be able to offer informational pamphlets on avoiding conflicts with coyotes AT NO CHARGE to any Massachusetts municipality.
-Learn more on how to request these pamphlets.
+Becoming comfortable around humans is dangerous for wildlife, so it is important to do everything we can to prevent that from happening.
+Thanks to a generous grant from the Nion Robert Thieriot Foundation, the MSPCA is proud to offer informational pamphlets on avoiding conflicts with coyotes at no charge to any Massachusetts municipality.
+Learn how to request these pamphlets.

-The coyote is a member of the canid family, which also includes foxes, dogs, and wolves.
-Eastern Coyotes moved into areas of Massachusetts in the 1950s, and now can be found in every town in the state.
-At first glance these coyotes resemble German Shepherds in shape and size.
-They are also often confused with red and gray foxes.
+Coyotes are members of the canid family, which also includes foxes, dogs, and wolves.
+Eastern Coyotes moved into Massachusetts in the 1950s and are now found in every town across the state.
+At first glance they resemble German Shepherds in shape and size, and they are often mistaken for red or gray foxes.

-The Eastern Coyotes is larger than its western counterpart.
-They vary in size depending on location but generally are four to four and a half feet long including the tail, stand eighteen to twenty-five inches tall at the shoulder, and weigh twenty to fifty pounds.
-A coyote may be gray, brown or tan above and white or light-color underneath, with a straight, bushy tail.
+The Eastern Coyote is larger than its western counterpart.
+They are typically 4–4.5 feet long (including the tail), stand 18–25 inches tall at the shoulder, and weigh 20–50 pounds.
+Their coats range from gray to brown to tan above, with lighter coloring underneath, and they have a straight, bushy tail.

-Coyotes are adaptable and can live in a wide range of climates and conditions, from suburbia to wilderness, sea level to over ten thousand feet in altitude, and are now found in all states except Hawaii.
-They are territorial, the males marking their boundaries with urine, as do many canids.
-The size of the territory is directly related to the quality of the habitat, and often it can take several square miles to support a coyote family.
+Coyotes are highly adaptable and can live in settings ranging from suburbs to wilderness, and from sea level to over 10,000 feet in altitude.
+They are now found in every state except Hawaii.
+They are territorial, with males marking boundaries using urine as do other canids.
+Territory size depends on habitat quality and may span several square miles to support a single coyote family.

-Coyotes are omnivorous and make use of an astonishing variety of plant and animal foods including garbage, insects, rodents, rabbits, birds, deer, carrion, and even berries and fruits.
-Coyotes play an important role in controlling rodents.
+Coyotes are omnivorous, eating a wide variety of plant and animal foods.
+Their diet includes rodents, rabbits, birds, deer, insects, carrion, garbage, berries, and fruits.
+By preying on rodents, coyotes play an important role in maintaining ecological balance.

-Coyotes breed during February or March and give birth in April or May.
-The litter size varies, depending in part upon environmental conditions and coyote population density.
-The pups nurse for up to two months, mature quickly, and are fully independent at about nine months.
-Some coyotes disperse within a year but others remain with the family unit for an additional year, often helping to raise the next litter.
+Coyotes breed in February or March and give birth in April or May.
+Litter sizes vary depending on environmental conditions and population density.
+Pups nurse for up to two months, become independent by about nine months, and may either disperse or remain with their family unit to help raise the next litter.
+In addition to family groups, some transient coyotes roam alone until they establish their own territory or replace an alpha in an existing group.

 Possible Conflicts and Solutions